 Skills your preschooler will learn:

-Numbers, counting, and basic arithmetic operations such as addition, subtraction, multiplication, and division.
+Numbers, counting, and basic arithmetic operations include addition, subtraction, multiplication, and division.

 Sorting is a fun activity that helps children learn about different attributes such as size, shape, color, etc. It also helps them develop problem-solving skills.